Angus-Sun/Appointment-Finder/README.md

 ```
 3. Replace the sample CSV file in the data folder with the CSV file you want to convert.

-4. Change the path of CSV file to the name of your CSV file in CSVtoJSONConverter.py
+4. Change the path of CSV file to the name of your CSV file in CSVtoJSONConverter.py and delete the old data.json file

 5. Run CSVtoJSONConverter.py